dicksont/define-uniqueid/README.md

-###define-uniqueid

 [![Build Status](https://travis-ci.org/dicksont/define-uniqueid.svg?branch=master)](https://travis-ci.org/dicksont/define-uniqueid) [![npm version](https://badge.fury.io/js/define-uniqueid.svg)](http://badge.fury.io/js/define-uniqueid) [![Bower version](https://badge.fury.io/bo/define-uniqueid.svg)](http://badge.fury.io/bo/define-uniqueid)

 Define-uniqueid is a sequential, unique id generator that can be attached to arbitrary object prototypes.
+We would like to think that the following are its advantages over the alternatives:
+- **Portability** - It works across all the different JavaScript module formats.
+- **Efficiency** - *uniqueId*'s are generated lazily, on-demand.
+This saves CPU cycles and memory space.
+- **Customizability** - You can add *uniqueId* to more specialized prototypes other than Object.
+You can customize the *uniqueId* by passing in your own formatting function, in the *defineUniqueId* call.

 [License](LICENSE)